dagster-io/dagster/docs/docs-beta/docs/dagster-plus/features/ci-cd/branch-deployments/testing.md

 To complete the steps in this guide, you'll need:

 - A Dagster+ account
-- An existing Branch Deployments setup that uses [GitHub actions](/dagster-plus/managing-deployments/branch-deployments/using-branch-deployments-with-github) or [Gitlab CI/CD](/dagster-plus/managing-deployments/branch-deployments/using-branch-deployments-with-gitlab).
+{/* - An existing Branch Deployments setup that uses [GitHub actions](/dagster-plus/managing-deployments/branch-deployments/using-branch-deployments-with-github) or [Gitlab CI/CD](/dagster-plus/managing-deployments/branch-deployments/using-branch-deployments-with-gitlab).
+Your setup should contain a Dagster project set up for branch deployments containing: */}
+- An existing Branch Deployments setup that uses [GitHub actions](/todo) or [Gitlab CI/CD](/todo).
 Your setup should contain a Dagster project set up for branch deployments containing:
   - Either a GitHub actions workflow file (e.g. `.github/workflows/branch-deployments.yaml`) or a Gitlab CI/CD file (e.g. `.gitlab-ci.yml`)
   - Dockerfile that installs your Dagster project
-- User permissions in Dagster+ that allow you to [access Branch Deployments](/dagster-plus/account/managing-users/managing-user-roles-permissions)
+{/* - User permissions in Dagster+ that allow you to [access Branch Deployments](/dagster-plus/account/managing-users/managing-user-roles-permissions) */}
+- User permissions in Dagster+ that allow you to [access Branch Deployments](/todo)

 ---